Exabyte-io/documentation/docs/cluster/jobs.md

 ### Non-interactive batch jobs

 A batch job is the most common way users run production applications on parallel machines.
-Our batch system is based on the PBS model, implemented with the Moab scheduler and Torque resource manager.
+Our batch system is based on the PBS model, implemented with the Moab scheduler and Torque resource manager.T

 Typically, the user submits a batch script to the batch system.
 This script specifies, at the very least, how many nodes and cores the job will use, how long the job will run, and the name of the application to run.
 The job will advance in the queue until it has reached the top.
 At this point, Torque will allocate the requested number of nodes to the batch job.
 The batch script itself will execute on the "head node" (sometimes known as the "MOM" node).